 Features and Performance

-While the RT1900ac was a decent, reasonably-priced router and had all the basic features (and more) to enhance the wireless performance and ensure the network stability, the Synology RT2600ac has adopted more of the 802.11ac Wave 2 features, so it aims at the medium-to-higher-end segment (challenging the likes of the NETGEAR Nighthawk X4S or the Asus RT-AC88U).
-Among these features, there’s the MU-MIMO technology (Multi-User Multiple Input, Multiple Output) which ensures that multiple wirelessly connected devices are served at the same time (the routers that do not support this technology can only serve one client at a time, so the connected devices need to compete for the bandwidth).
+The RT1900ac was a decent, reasonably-priced router with some features to enhance the wireless performance and ensure the network stability and the Synology RT2600ac has adopted more of the 802.11ac Wave 2 features, so it aims at the medium-to-higher-end segment (challenging the likes of the NETGEAR Nighthawk X4S or the Asus RT-AC88U – as well as the newest Asus RT-AC86U).
+Among these features, there’s the MU-MIMO technology (Multi-User Multiple Input, Multiple Output) which ensures that multiple devices connected via wireless are served at the same time (the routers that do not support this technology can only serve one client at a time, so the connected devices need to compete for the bandwidth).

 This tech is great if used with compatible devices which, unfortunately are not that widespread and, considering that the RT2600ac is a 4×4 router, you won’t really be able to take advantage of its full potential unless you connect it to another powerful 4×4 MU-MIMO router or to a computer with a high-end wireless adapter (such as the Asus PCE AC88).
 So no, MU-MIMO is still not as popular as the manufacturers were predicting a couple of years ago and new devices still lack this feature due to high cost.